Sizewell and the sea

 Although extreme storm events could result in some sea water coming over the sea defence and pooling around the site, it would drain away in a matter of hours.
 This is predicted, planned for, and reflected in the design of the entire Sizewell C site.

-Drones are flown over the Sizewell beach each month and photograph every 3cm square of the coastline, producing 3D maps of any changes.
-Radar and tide gauges will also allow us to monitor sea conditions and levels at Sizewell throughout the lifetime of the power station.
+Drones are regularly flown over the Sizewell beach and photograph every 3cm square of the coastline, producing 3D maps of any changes and coastal erosion.
+Wave and tide gauges will also allow us to monitor sea conditions at Sizewell throughout the lifetime of the power station.
 If there are any unexpected developments, we will take action to address them.

 Drones monitor changes on the Sizewell coastline